Queensland Corrective Services encourages prisoners to maintain strong links with their family and friends during their time in prison.

 Visitors should note the following conditions, which may apply to any visitor (new or existing):

 Property items include things such as socks, singlets, underclothes and clothes for court.
-Items such as cards, letters and photographs can be sent to an inmate through the mail or left with the Visits Processing Officers BEFORE your visit.
+Items such as cards, letters and photographs can be sent to a prisoner through the mail or left with the Visits Processing Officers BEFORE your visit.

-If you wish to deposit money into an inmate account, please have the correct amount and give it to the Visits Processing Officers BEFORE your visit.
+If you wish to deposit money into a prisoner’s trust account, please have the correct amount and give it to the Visits Processing Officers BEFORE your visit.

-No toiletries, food items, tobacco or cigarettes are allowed to be taken inside correctional centres for inmates.
+No toiletries, food items, tobacco or cigarettes are allowed to be taken inside correctional centres for prisoners.

 In accordance with regulations, you may NOT bring the following items into a correctional centre, without authority: